 A native of southern New Jersey, Dr. Douglas Heacock received his B.A. degree at Swarthmore College followed by his V.M.D. degree at the University of Pennsylvania in 1979.
 Having worked 23 years at an area hospital, Dr. Heacock joined MHVA in 2005, attracted by the “hometown vet” feel of the practice.
 Dr. Heacock areas of expertise cover general medicine and surgery for cats, dogs, and exotic pets.
-He also manages the hospital website and social media.
-He lives in Chatham Township with his husband Brian and their cat Selkie.
+He also serves as the administrator for the hospital social media presence.
+He lives in Chatham Township with his husband Brian and their cats Selkie, Tamlin, and Quillan.
 He is an avid contra dancer, organizing Swingin’ Tern Dances held twice monthly in Chatham since 1984.
 He enjoys traditional and Celtic folk music, gardening, his koi ponds, photography, and computer graphics.

 Loree Flora, DVM